RuhulAmin3/product-cart-frontend/README.md

 ### Some Feature of product-cart

-- User can register / Login account after login user can see his own previous added all added cart products and he can add, delete and update product to his cart.
+- User can register / Login account after login user can see his own previous added all added cart products and he can add, delete and update product to his own cart.

 - User can search product with the product title, category and the result will come from server.

 - debounce technic is applied in search function to better performance optimization.

 - User can logout.